Diseases Search

 When to Consult a Doctor?

-• Persistent Burning: Frequent acidity, heartburn, or a burning sensation in the stomach or chest that lasts for days.
+• Persistent Burning: Frequent acidity, heartburn, or a burning sensation that lasts for days.

 • Skin Inflammation: The acne breaks out suddenly, in pain, or the rash appears without any reason or excessive sensitivity to sunlight.